-69 Coast. - From Havre de Natashquan to Baie Johan-Beetz, a distance of 40 miles, the 18.3-m contour line is 2 miles offshore.
-Within this line the whole area is foul, with numerous islets, shoals and rocks above and below water.
+69 Coast. - From Havre de Natashquan to Baie Johan-Beetz, a distance of 40 miles, navigation north of the 20-metre depth contour requires increased vigilance because of the presence of numerous islets, shoals and rocks.

-- Rivière Natashquan, wide and shallow, empties into the gulf about 4 miles NW of Pointe de Natashquan. Île Sainte-Hélène lies in the middle of the river mouth, leaving narrow channels through sand bars on each side.
+70 Rivière Natashquan, wide and shallow, empties into the gulf about 4 miles NW of Pointe de Natashquan. Île Sainte-Hélène lies in the middle of the river mouth, leaving narrow channels through sand bars on each side.
 There is usually a heavy surf over the bar.
-Pointe du Vieux Poste is an elevated point distinguishable from the neighboring coast and marks the south entrance of the river. - 71 Conspicuous objects. • Telecommunication towers with red lights are situated 1.5 miles north of the mouth of Rivière Natashquan.
+Pointe du Vieux Poste is an elevated point distinguishable from the neighboring coast and marks the south entrance of the river.

+71 Conspicuous objects. - • Telecommunication towers with red lights are situated 1.5 miles north of the mouth of Rivière Natashquan.